tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 #### 2nd theory: Misconfigured librdkafka operations

 With the hint gained from the last investigation we looked at the configuration of the system.
-It showed that a number instances of Kafka onramps were used and the hosts it running un were under spaced regarding to what was communicated to us.
+It showed that a number instances of Kafka onramps were used and the hosts it running on were under spaced regarding to what was communicated to us.
 Looking at the manual for librdkafka showed that by default each librdkafka instance would allocate up to 1GB of memory as a buffer.
 Running 4 instances at a 4GB of memory box with additional processes this would eventually lead to running out of memory.

 ##### prove of 2nd theory